Lawsuit planned against Hawaiian Air over turbulent flight

-The attorney is raising questions on whether the pilot and co-pilot took the necessary precautions to avoid the injuries.
+The attorney is raising questions about whether the pilot and co-pilot took the necessary precautions to avoid the injuries.

 On December 18, 2022, Hawaiian Airlines flight 35 from Phoenix was 40 minutes from landing in Honolulu when it hit severe turbulence, sending passengers floating from their seats.
 Honolulu Emergency Medical Services said 20 people were taken to the hospital.